Skip navigation

 1. On approval of the thesis, the candidate submits an electronic copy of the thesis to ANU Digital Thesis Collections.

-2. The thesis will be openly available in accordance with University policy on open access unless the University Library has been requested to restrict the availability of the thesis in line with any approvals under the Higher degree by research - use of confidential or restricted information in theses procedure and the Intellectual Property Policy.
+2. The thesis will be openly available in accordance with University policy on open access unless the University Library has been requested to restrict the availability of the thesis in line with any approvals under the Procedure Higher degree by research - use of confidential or restricted information in theses and Policy Intellectual Property and Procedure: Student intellectual property.

 3. For deposit of the digital version of the thesis the candidate provides the thesis in a single file, or alternatively: